 Reality: You don’t have to have perfect credit scores for VA loans, but just like all other loans, as your credit scores go down, your odd’s of loan approval go down too.

-As I previously mentioned, the Veterans Administration does not actually give you a loan, authorized lenders do.
-VA just gives lenders insurance.
-So while the VA guidelines to lenders says you can potentially get a VA loan with no credit scores, or even super low score, basically no lenders actually offer that.
+As I previously mentioned, the Veterans Administration does not actually give you a loan, only authorized VA lenders like Mortgages Unlimited do.
+The VA actually just insures the loan for the lender.
+So while the VA guidelines to lenders says you can potentially get a VA loan with no credit scores, or even super low score, virtually few, if any VA lenders actually offer that option.

 If your middle credit score is over 640, you are probably OK.
 Once you drop below 620, expect a lot of no answers UNLESS your overall situation is actually pretty good, but there is some sort of minor fluke item on credit giving you that low score.